Embezzlement in churches is on the rise. Regardless of a church's size, three factors can make it more vulnerable to fraud.

 3. Change.
 Churches that experience fast growth are especially vulnerable to fraud.
 New personnel may not be trained properly or understand the importance of the procedures that are in place.
 If the church is growing quickly, leaders may not provide enough oversight of new employees to immediately recognize when certain practices are not being followed as assumed.
 Slow-growing churches are at risk too.
 Like a frog in a pot of simmering water, if your church is growing gradually, you may continue doing things the way you've always done them without recognizing that some of your internal controls have fallen by the wayside or are no longer effective given your new, larger size.
 You may also be at risk because of changes such as new technology.
 If people aren't properly trained on the necessary controls in software, there can be breakdowns there as well.

 Is lack of segregation of duties, trust, or change putting your church at risk for embezzlement?
 What steps are you taking to prevent it?
-Please comment below so we can learn from each other.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."